-Means "of two different origins" or "created by mixing" or colloquially (sometimes pejoratively) also mixed, bastard or blendling.
-In scientific usage it is understood as a living being (plant, animal), which has been created by crossing parents of different breeding lines (genus = genus or species = species).
-Crosses that have spontaneously developed in nature without human intervention are called natural hybrids, especially in the case of plants.
-In viticulture, hybrids are only understood to be the results of crossing between different species or genera.
-Strictly speaking, however, even crosses of the same species are already hybrids (intraspecific = within the species).
-However, this is usually not interpreted in this way, but as hybrids only interspecific or intergeneric crossings are understood
+Means "of two origins" or "created by mixing" or colloquially (sometimes also pejoratively) also mongrel, bastard or blendling.
+In scientific linguistic usage, this is understood to mean a living being (plant, animal) that has come into being by crossing parents of different breeding lines (genus = genus or species = species).
+Spontaneous crosses that occur in nature without human intervention are called natural hybrids, especially in the case of plants.
+In viticulture, hybrids are only the results of crosses between different species or genera.
+Strictly speaking, however, crosses of the same species are already hybrids (intraspecific = within the species).
+As a rule, however, only interspecific or intergeneric crosses are understood as hybrids.

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher